firstdraft/guides/setting-up-your-cloud9-workspace.md

 ## Clone template workspace

-We've set up a computer for you to do your work on that is pre-configured with handy shortcuts and other things.
+We've set up a computer for you to do your work on that has the latest versions of Ruby and Rails installed on it, and is pre-configured with handy shortcuts and other things.
 Let's get you a copy of it.

 [Visit this URL](https://c9.io/raghubetina/appdev_workspace) and then click the "Clone" button in the top-right: